Recruit With A Game!

 Recruitment processes take on average 22-24 days.
 That’s a long time both for the applicants and the hiring company.
 Gamification can help reduce these long processes significantly.

 Automated application handling done better

-Gamification can even chance the whole set up of applying for a job.
+Gamification can even change the whole setup of applying for a job

-What if HR didn’t have to touch any applications at all, but would get the best qualified applicants’ game answers to be able to just call them all for interviews?
-In a recruitment game it’s possible to gain a lot more information about the game participants, the applicants, before you have to make any kind of decisions on who to invite to an interview.
+What if HR didn’t have to touch any applications at all, but would get the best-qualified applicants’ game answers to be able to just call them all for interviews?
+In a recruitment game, it’s possible to gain a lot more information about the game participants, and the applicants, before you have to make any kind of decision on who to invite to an interview.
 Even part of the interviews can be dealt with inside the game, which saves a lot of time on both ends.

 Recruitment games can progress in many ways.
 In the initial phase, the game can filter out the right kind of candidates, and be more automated.
 But the game doesn’t have to end there.

-This approach also makes it possible for the applicants to know real time how they are doing.
+This approach also makes it possible for the applicants to know in real-time how they are doing.
 If they don’t qualify for the job on some level, they also get to know the reason why their journey ends.
-The process seems more fair, and every applicant gets feedback at the end of their journey through the game, either automatically or individualised feedback straight from the recruiter who at some point of the journey can start moderating the game.
+The process seems more fair, and every applicant gets feedback at the end of their journey through the game, either automatically or in the form of individualised feedback straight from the recruiter who at some point of the journey can start moderating the game.

-But clever companies can also boost applicants’ skills within the process, gaining good reputation.
-With gamified approach the applicants will get more positive feedback even when they don’t make it till the end.
+But clever companies can also boost applicants’ skills within the process, gaining a good reputation.
+With the gamified approach, the applicants will get more positive feedback even when they don’t make it till the end.
 Let me repeat that.
-It’s possible to give the applicants positive feedback, whether they even get to an interview.
+It’s possible to give the applicants positive feedback, whether they even get to an interview or not.

 Starting to see how gamification could turn around the recruiting game, and even affect the company’s image as an employer?